- Church Stage Monitor Buyers Guide

-They can't handle quite as much power with 250w of continuous power capacity at 96 decibels.
-It has a 10" woofers, 1" phenolic tweeters, and a 70Hz-20kHz frequency response.
-The titanium diaphragm compression drivers are mated to 90 degree x 40 degree custom-designed horns.
+They can’t handle quite as much power with 250w of continuous power capacity at 96 decibels.
+It has a 10″ woofers, 1″ phenolic tweeters, and 70Hz-20kHz frequency response.
+The titanium diaphragm compression drivers are mated to 90-degree x 40-degree custom-designed horns.
 Internal electronics feature over-built crossover networks and overload protection.

-This is a great choice for the small or medium sized church that want's great sound at a good price point.
+This is an excellent choice for the small or medium-sized church that wants great sound at a reasonable price point.

 The Best Affordable Stage Monitor For Church

 - Two-way floor monitor